micropython/micropython/docs/library/pyb.rst

    The result is always a micropython smallint (31-bit signed number), so after 2^30 microseconds (about 17.8 minutes) this will start to return negative numbers.

+   Note that if :meth:`pyb.stop()` is issued the hardware counter supporting this function will pause for the duration of the "sleeping" state.
+This will affect the outcome of :meth:`pyb.elapsed_micros()`.

 .. function:: elapsed_millis(start)